 We’ve taken the same data-driven approach in our 10 Best Email Marketing Software & Email Automation Tools of 2020 guide and, at the end of this article, we’ll explain how you can access the raw data we’ve compiled to create these guides.

-Based on this data, the top 10 all-in-one email marketing, automation and CRM platforms are:
+Based on our data, the top 10 all-in-one email marketing, automation and CRM platforms are:

-- ActiveCampaign: The best all-in-one systems for small & enterprise businesses at every price point.
+- ActiveCampaign: The best all-in-one system for every business size.

 - Autopilot: The best for email marketing automation.